We speak multiple languages :

 4 Reasons to Floss Your Teeth

 Do you have a dentist appointment coming up?
 If you answered yes and just rushed to the washroom to floss your teeth for the first time in months, stop!
 You are not fooling your dentist.
 You need to start flossing regularly, every time you brush your teeth.
 If you ignore the little string of care for your teeth and gums, you could be opening your mouth up to some unwanted dental danger.
-Take this advice from Franklin Dental Centre into consideration when you decide whether you want to floss your teeth regularly.
+Take this advice from Fort McMurray Smiles into consideration when you decide whether you want to floss your teeth regularly.

 1. Pneumonia